 If you still need some additional help and hiring a bankruptcy attorney is simply not feasible, I often recommend Nolo’s incredible resource on the topic of How to File For Chapter 7 Bankruptcy.
 It is one of the most comprehensive and inexpensive resources on the topic.
 It is also found in most public libraries.

-UPDATE 3/20/2013: Further updates to this Sample Chapter 7 Bankruptcy Petition have occurred.
-Please see 2013 Sample Chapter 7 Bankruptcy Petition.
+UPDATE 2017: Updates to this Sample Chapter 7 Bankruptcy Petition have occurred.
+Please see Sample Chapter 7 Bankruptcy Petition.